 - Know your creative process and get it established!
 Make your creative process a standard for your brand, not an afterthought.

 - Everything takes planning, including being creative.
 The more you plan, the better your execution will be, and the greater your opportunity to scale your work and increase your productivity.

-- Find creative and cost-effective ways to build your brand (All of my professional teachings about building your brand on a budget are in my new E-Book, ‘The Fundamentals to Building Your Brand Online”)
+- Find creative and cost-effective ways to build your brand (All of my professional teachings about building your brand on a budget are in my new E-Book, ‘The Millennial’s Guide to Making More Money Online”)

 - Use technology to plan out your feed, blog posts and captions in advance, this way you can spend each following day simply posting and engaging with your audience.

 - Promote your content!
 You should be talking about your brand more than everyone else in the beginning, until your brand reaches a point where it can speak for itself.
 When I first started blogging in college, I was the only one sharing my content online, joining blogger groups and online networks.
 Then, as my fashion blog started to gain speed and momentum, other people started to share and promote my blog for me.
 This is what everyone wants, but no one is willing to put in the work on the front end to produce the brand they want – DO THE WORK!
 You cannot skip this step.
 You must FIRST put in the work for your brand to create great content that speaks to people.
 Quality over quantity will always be important.